 The Life-Cycle Cost (LCC) analysis computes overall cost savings per dwelling unit resulting from implementing the efficiency improvements of a new energy code.
-LCC savings are based on the net change in overall cash flows (energy savings minus additional costs) resulting from implementing a new energy code.
-LCC savings are summed over an analysis period of 30 years.
-Future cash flows are discounted to "present values" using a discount rate that accounts for the changing value of money over time.
+LCC savings is based on the net change in overall cash flows (energy savings minus additional costs) resulting from implementing a new energy code.
+LCC savings is a sum over an analysis period of 30 years.
+Future cash flows, which vary from year to year, are discounted to present values using a discount rate that accounts for the changing value of money over time.
 LCC savings is the economic metric used by DOE for decision making purposes.

-Table 1 shows the LCC savings (discounted present value) over the 30-year analysis period for the 2015 IECC compared to the 2009 IECC.
+Table 1 shows the LCC savings (discounted present value) over the 30-year analysis period for the 2018 IECC compared to the 2015 IECC with amendments.

 Table 1.
-Life-Cycle Cost Savings of the 2015 IECC compared to the 2009 IECC
+Life-Cycle Cost Savings of the 2018 IECC compared to the 2015 IECC with amendments